-Education expenses.
-This calculation can be tricky because you need to consider the cost of college at the time your kids enroll.
-But Maurer devised a simple solution.
-College costs have been rising by about 5% a year, which is the same rate he conservatively expects life-insurance proceeds to grow over time.
-He recommends looking up current costs for colleges you’re considering, deciding whether you want the insurance to cover all or a portion of the tab, and adding the amount in today’s dollars to your life-insurance calculation.
+- Education expenses: This calculation can be tricky because you need to consider the cost of college at the time your kids enroll.
+For instance, the cost of tuition at public 4-year institutions increased 9.24% from 2010 to 2022.
+Maurer recommends looking up current costs for colleges you’re considering, deciding whether you want the insurance to cover all or a portion of the tab, and adding the amount in today’s dollars to your life-insurance calculation.

-Income replacement.
-Once you cover funeral expenses, debts and education, your family won’t need to replace 100% of your income -- and that’s where the art part of the calculation comes in.
+- Income replacement: Once you cover funeral expenses, debts and education, your family may not need to replace 100% of your income — and that’s where the hard part of the calculation comes in.
 Maurer recommends covering 50% of current pretax earnings until retirement.
 You can translate this into a target lump-sum benefit by dividing it by 0.05.
 For example, if you earn $100,000, divide $50,000 by 0.05, which works out to $1 million.
 That assumes the insurance benefits will earn 5% a year over the long haul, a conservative back-of-the-envelope figure.

 Add all four categories to estimate how much life insurance is appropriate, then tweak the number to reflect personal circumstances.
 You might increase it if you don’t have a pension, but you could decrease your coverage if your spouse earns a substantial salary.
 If you or a family member has a troublesome medical history, add $100,000 or even $250,000.
 If you’re the one with the medical condition, you’ll find it tough to buy additional coverage later at a price you can afford.